danielfett/draft-dpop/main.md

-An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent to it by responding to requests not including a nonce with a WWW-Authenticate response supplying a nonce value to be used when sending the subsequent request.
+An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent to it by responding to requests not including a nonce with a `DPoP-Nonce` HTTP header in the response supplying a nonce value to be used when sending the subsequent request.

-For example, in response to a token request without a nonce when the server requires one, the server can respond with a WWW-Authenticate value such as the following to provide a nonce value to include in the DPoP proof:
+For example, in response to a token request without a nonce when the authorization server requires one, the authorization server can respond with a `DPoP-Nonce` value such as the following to provide a nonce value to include in the DPoP proof:
 !---
 ```
- HTTP/1.1 401 Unauthorized
- WWW-Authenticate: DPoP nonce="eyJ7S_zG.eyJH0-Z.HX4w-7v",
+ HTTP/1.1 400 Bad Request
+ DPoP-Nonce: eyJ7S_zG.eyJH0-Z.HX4w-7v

+ {
+  "error": "use_dpop_nonce"
+  "error_description":
-   error="use_nonce", error_description="AS requires nonce in DPoP proof"
+    "Authorization server requires nonce in DPoP proof"
+ }
 ```
 !---
-Figure: HTTP 401 Response to a Token Request Without a Nonce
+Figure: HTTP 400 Response to a Token Request without a Nonce

-Other fields MAY also be included in the WWW-Authenticate response.
+Other HTTP headers and JSON fields MAY also be included in the error response.

-Upon receiving the nonce, the client is expected to retry its token request using a DPoP proof including the supplied nonce value in a `nonce` claim in the DPoP proof.
+Upon receiving the nonce, the client is expected to retry its token request using a DPoP proof including the supplied nonce value in the `nonce` claim of the DPoP proof.
 An example unencoded JWT Payload of such a DPoP proof including a nonce is:
 !---
 ```
  {
   "jti": "-BwC3ESc6acc2lTc",
   "htm": "POST",
   "htu": "https://server.example.com/token",
   "iat": 1562262616,
   "nonce": "eyJ7S_zG.eyJH0-Z.HX4w-7v"
  }
 ```
 !---
 Figure: DPoP Proof Payload Including a Nonce Value